 |This sweet photo at the museum caught my eye.|

-We booked one of few hotels nearest the airport.
-We always attempt to remember our motto, “Wafting Through Our World Wide Travels with ease, Joy and Simplicity.”
-An overnight in Hilo ensures a stress free experience once again.
-We’ll manage the traffic the prior day, arriving at the hotel with all of that behind us, enjoying a dinner out in Hilo and a relaxing night’s sleep.
+We booked one of the few hotels nearest the airport.
+We always attempt to remember our motto, “Wafting Through Our World Wide Travels with Ease, Joy and Simplicity.”
+An overnight in Hilo ensures a stress-free experience once again.
+We’ll manage the traffic the prior day, arriving at the hotel with all of that behind us, enjoying a dinner out in Hilo, and a relaxing night’s sleep.